digitphilia/dataway/docs/schema/public.country.md

     each data to get additional information.
   * 🎉 A [country](https://en.wikipedia.org/wiki/Country) is a distinct entity which is a political boundary and a unique identification number is provided by the International Organization for Standardization (ISO).
+  * 🎉 Added states and cities information along with latitude and longitude details.
+The latitude and longitude can be essentially used for additional tracking like weather etc. details.
+    - a state code is a unique five digit code which is a combination of country code and two digit state code seperated by a slash.
+    - the convention ensures uniqueness of state code globally and also restricts entry of two of the same state code for a country.
+    - typically, a state name should be unique across the world while the city name may not be unique - this constraint is thus placed and defined accordingly.

 </details>